josgiort/RPIPredictionComparison/README.md

 ## "Analysis of RNA-Protein complexes predicted with deep learning"

-The driving biological actors of this work are the RNA-Protein Interactions (RPIs), as they hold tremendous importance in life.
+The driving biological actors of this project are the RNA-Protein Interactions (RPIs), as they hold tremendous importance in life.

 In light of the recent thriving of deep learning-driven prediction tools for molecules alone, the next big step in this domain would be modeling interactions between them.
 However, realizing such a task is significantly more challenging due to the complexity of binding, folding, and dynamics.

-In the following work, we focus on using and evaluating domain-specific deep learning models which can help describe and understand RPIs by modeling and classifying them.
+In the following project, we focus on using and evaluating domain-specific deep learning models which can help describe and understand RPIs by modeling and classifying them.

 The term **"molecules"** will refer to either protein residues, protein amino acids, or RNA nucleotides; to denote biological entities at a greater scale than atoms.